rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 WhereBuilder
 ============

-WhereBuilder searches in an SQL relational database like PostgreSQL, MySQL, SQLite and Oracle database using a WHERE case, the WHERE case can be either SQL or DQL.
+The ``WhereBuilder`` searches in an SQL relational database like PostgreSQL, MySQL, SQLite and Oracle database using a WHERE case.
+The WHERE case can be either SQL or DQL.

-Both NativeSql and the Doctrine Query Language (DQL) are supported.
+Both Native SQL and the Doctrine Query Language (DQL) are supported.

-Using the WhereBuilder is very simple.
+Using the ``WhereBuilder`` is very simple.

-Every filtering preference must be provided by the formatter, see :doc:`getting started` for more information.
+Every filtering preference must be provided by the formatter, see :doc:`/overview` for more information.

 .. code-block:: php